* German court refers complaint against OMT to European court

 By Norbert Demuth

-KARLSRUHE, Germany, Feb 7 (Reuters) - Germany’s Constitutional Court will refer a complaint against the European Central Bank’s flagship bond-buying scheme to the European Court of Justice, removing the prospect of it curbing the programme.
+KARLSRUHE, Germany, Feb 7 (Reuters) - Germany’s Constitutional Court will refer a complaint against the European Central Bank’s flagship bond-buying plan to the European Court of Justice, removing the prospect of it curbing the programme.

 In an apparent attempt to set the terms of the European Court’s deliberations, the German court in Karlsruhe said on Friday there was good reason to think the plan exceeded the ECB’s mandate and violated a ban on it funding governments.

-“The (OMT‘s) chances are better in Luxembourg than in Karlsruhe,” said Bert Van Rossebeke of the Centre for European Politics in Freiburg, calling the court’s decision to refer to the European Court for the first time “historic”.
+“The (OMT‘s) chances are better in Luxembourg than in Karlsruhe,” said Bert Van Rossebeke of the Centre for European Politics (CEP) in Freiburg, calling the court’s decision to refer to the European Court for the first time “historic”.

-University of London European law expert Gunnar Beck agreed the ECJ would likely back the OMT.
+University of London European Law expert Gunnar Beck agreed the ECJ would likely back the OMT.
 That could take up to two years, though, so uncertainty will linger for some time yet.